Casa de Segunda: Architectural features

 The fountain, fishpond, and the orchard serve as the focal point of the courtyard upon reaching the house.
 The zaguan serves as the receiving area for the visitors of the museum, featuring information materials, copy of a portrait of Segunda, copy of the portrait of her parents, photographs of the families of the Luz–Katigbak heirs, and cultural artifacts.
 Its flooring retained the black-and-white machuca tiles despite the partial damage caused by the bombing of Lipa during the World War II.

 The Luz–Katigbak House was originally built on a square plan, with the terrace, or azotea, extending it into an L-shaped plan.
 Balusters were restored to protect the open portion of the azotea.
 The adobe wall at the ground floor was plastered with lime mortar.
 The area below the azotea was converted into a dining area, or comedor, with the view of the focal points of the courtyard such as the quatrefoil-shaped fountain and a replica of a 19th-century house, which was occupied by one of the Luz–Katigbak heirs.

 The main staircase leads up to the living room at the second floor.
 Its flooring were made out of narra planks.
 Window openings surround the three sides of the room, furnished with 19th century furniture.
 The wood and capiz sliding windows protect the room from rain water, without blocking the sunlight while persiana panels serves as the second layer of the windows, providing ample protection from sunlight.
-Below the window sills, or the pasamano were ventanillas with balusters, drawing up the prevailing breeze inside the house.
+Below the window sills, or the pasamano are ventanillas with balusters, drawing up the prevailing breeze inside the house.
 The transom, or the upper part of the window, protected by wood and capiz panels in a diagonal pattern, maintain a soft lighting in the house.

 The bedrooms are located on both sides of the staircase.
 The master's bedroom is furnished with a carved narra bed, accentuated with crocheted bed fineries and pieces of furniture.
 There were mannequins, dressed in traditional Filipino clothes previously worn by Segunda, on the remaining bedrooms.